 and we’ll help you get started.

-If you spent your childhood making international moves, if you have parents of different backgrounds, if you speak multiple languages, if you consider yourself not one nationality or another, if you have more than one passport…if you are part of the TCK community, we would love to hear your story.
+If you spent your childhood making international moves, if you have parents of different backgrounds, if you speak multiple languages, if you consider yourself not one nationality or another, if you have more than one passport…if you are part of the CCK community, we would love to hear your story.

-The main criteria are that you self-identify as a Third Culture Kid, and that you can ask and answer interview questions in English.
+The main criteria are that you self-identify as a Cross Culture Kid, and that you can ask and answer interview questions in English.
 (As the project grows, we hope to include interviews in other languages.
 But for now, we are making a theatre piece for an English-speaking audience.)